 Where do I find the abandoned call metrics?

-For deep dive analytics of abandoned calls, you can export your call logs and analyze the abandonment reason
+To gain deeper analytics of abandoned calls, export your call logs, and analyze the abandonment reason.

 What are the different types of abandoned calls tracked by Freshcaller?
 How can you reduce them?